JOLENE KHOR

 DARREN SNG

-Darren Sng is London-based composer and conductor born in Singapore, who specialises in writing music for film and media.
-Having been occasionally talked out of writing overly ambitious music in his earlier years as a composer, his current artistic direction remains ironically driven by a stubborn urge to challenge instrumental and musical conventions in extreme yet meaningful ways.
+Darren Sng is an award winning composer, conductor, and orchestrator.
+His work spans various genres of film, television, and games.
+Having been occasionally talked out of writing overly-ambitious music in his earlier years, he remains ironically driven by a stubborn urge to challenge musical conventions in extreme yet meaningful ways.

-As an orchestrator and assistant, Darren has worked with a range of composers including Emilie Levienaise-Farrouch, Matthew Herbert, Adam Price, Kate Simko, and Aleksandra Vilcinska.
-He has also recorded and conducted at venues such as Fames Project Macedonia and AIR Lyndhurst Studios.
+As an orchestrator and assistant, Darren has worked with a range of composers including Emilie Levienaise-Farrouch, Matthew Herbert, Ian Arber, Yair Elazar Glotman, and collaborates with ensembles such as the London Contemporary Orchestra.
+He has also recorded and conducted at venues such as AIR Lyndhurst and Abbey Road Studios.

-Darren is a two-time recipient of the Elgar Memorial Prize in Composition (2020 and 2022), as well as an MA Graduate of the National Film and Television School, where he received the AVID Award For Excellence In Composition.
+Darren is an MA Graduate of the National Film and Television School, where he received the AVID Award For Excellence In Composition.

 LINKS